≡ Menu

 So enjoy!
 I hope that you will love these recordings as much as I do, and that this website will produce (by electrolysis, of course) the greatest and most pure opera recordings, that will revolutionize your view of opera as much as aluminum and aluminum foil revolutionized the way we live!

-The Six Greatest Moments
+The Seven Greatest Moments

 Open this playlist in spotify, here.